alvas-education-foundation/Important_Info/README.md

 ### And DO NOT use your USN as your GitHub username.

 ## Repo Guidelines :
-Please create Repos beginning with your Branch name, Example Repo name : ISE_Mini_Projects_2019
+Please create Repos beginning with your Branch name :

+Example Repo name : ISE_Mini_Projects_2019

 Add that repo to your respective sub-team ( 2nd year or 3rd year ) and provide write access for that team only.